Financial Assistance For Refugees and Asylees

 As a grantee of the ORR IDA program, PACE provides matched savings accounts to refugees whose annual income is less than 200 percent of the poverty level and whose assets, exclusive of a personal residence and one vehicle, are less than $10,000.

 The ORR Microenterprise Development (MED) program offers microloans up to $15,000 to help new refugees and asylees start, sustain, or expand a small business.
-The interest rate is only 2.5% and the term is up to 5 years.
+The interest rate is 0% (Temporary).
+Loan terms are up to 5 years.
 The processing fee is $100.
 Loans over $15,000 are also available.

 In addition, PACE provides free one-on-one counseling and financial literacy training which is intended to assist refugees in understanding the American financial system, budgeting, saving, and credit.
 PACE also provides training focused on specific savings goals.
 The specialized training ensures that refugees receive appropriate information on purchasing and managing their asset purchases.

-For more information about the ORR IDA and MED program administered by PACE, please contact:
+For more information and updates about the ORR IDA and MED program administered by PACE, please contact:

 Senior Business Counselor, PACE